ericho613/PouchDB-Traveller/README.md

 - Delete indexes
 - Etc…

-PouchDB Traveller was created with the 'pouchdb-node' package that uses LevelDB to store data files to disk.
+PouchDB Traveller was created with the [pouchdb-node](https://www.npmjs.com/package/pouchdb-node) package that uses [LevelDB](https://github.com/google/leveldb) to store data files to disk.

 Currently runs with:

 - Angular v11.2.0
 - Electron v11.2.3
 - Electron Builder v22.9.1
-- PouchDb v7.2.2
+- PouchDB v7.2.2

 PouchDB Traveller icon made by Freepik from www.flaticon.com

-The 'angular-electron' bootstrap template by maximegris (https://github.com/maximegris/angular-electron) was used as the starting code for this project.
+The [angular-electron](https://github.com/maximegris/angular-electron) bootstrap template by maximegris  was used as the starting code for this project.

 ## Getting Started